Results of the residency open call »Makers in Residency« for the year 2025

 The jury selected the following applicants for the one-month residencies, for which also conducting a public program during the stay was required:

-5. Justine & Selina Latour (Great Britain and Portugal) and will use different weaving techniques to create a collection called 'wooven loops'.
+- Justine & Selina Latour (UK and Portugal); the sisters will use different weaving techniques to create a collection called 'wooven loops'.

 See more